JESSE PESTA

 July 2016: A piece I wrote with Preetika Rana, “The Dangerous Meeting of Women and Fire,” won the the South Asian Journalists Association’s top prize for enterprise reporting.

-We also received honorable mention for feature writing from the Society for Features Journalism ~ a particular honor considering that the winning project was a Pulitzer recipient.
+We also received honorable mention for feature writing from the Society for Features Journalism ~ a particular honor considering that the project that beat us, won a Pulitzer.

 January 2016: Delighted to be an adviser again to master’s students at Columbia University’s graduate program for investigative journalism, the Stabile Center.